NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

     </tr>
     <tr>
         <td>ExcludeVersion</td>
-        <td>If set, the destination folder will contain only the package name, not the version number</td>
+        <td>If set, the destination directory will contain only the package name, not the version number</td>
     </tr>
     <tr>
         <td>Prerelease</td>